thenativeweb/validate-value/README.md

 const parsedValue = result.unwrapOrThrow();
 ```

-After parsing, `parsedValue` will have the type `User`, since it was passed to the Parser upon construction.
+After parsing, `parsedValue` will have the type `User`, since it was passed to the parser upon construction.

 ## Configuring the parser